chathuml/FileToLinkTeLeTiPs/README.md

 ```
 Thakshaka Rathnayake

-©️2021 TeLe TiPs All Rights Reserved
+©️2021 WidoxLK All Rights Reserved

 Powered by #AAQ
 ```